 Additionally, the in-flight entertainment system features a variety of movies and television shows with audio descriptions, allowing visually impaired passengers to enjoy content with greater accessibility and ease throughout the flight experience.

-Emirates Special Assistance for Passengers with Cognitive and Hidden Disabilities:
+Emirates Special Assistance for Travelers with Cognitive and Hidden Disabilities:

-Emirates is dedicated to offering help to all those with hidden and cognitive disabilities, with a friendly and enjoyable flying environment.
-Emirates guarantees that passengers receive the attention they require with carefully planned services and individualized assistance.
+Emirates supports all those with hidden disabilities and provides a friendly, enjoyable flying experience.
+The airline guarantees that passengers receive the attention they require with carefully planned services and individualized assistance.

 Emirates offers personalized assistance for passengers with hidden disabilities who contact the airline in advance.
 You can request tailored assistance such as mobility or medical aid, special dietary meals, and preferred seating options like aisle, window, or quieter areas.